 FYI, if you’re looking to add some other red/pink flowers to your garden to mix with rugosas, Joybilee Farm has a great post on such flowers with the added bonus that they attract hummingbirds!

 Rugosa roses smell and taste divine.

-You can also learn to make rose sugar with these petals (another tip that’s outline in The Do It Yourself Homestead).
+You can also learn to make rose sugar with these petals (another tip that’s outlined in The Do It Yourself Homestead.).